vsheska/Machine-Learning-Rubik-s-Cube/README.md

 The Solver.py file contains a weighted search, where the weights are given by a neural network generated through tensorflow.

-OldCode.py contains the original code from 2017, where the neural network was implemented without the use of common machine learning frameworks.
+OldCode.py contains the original code from 2017, where the neural network was implemented without the use of machine learning frameworks.